Portugal Golden Visa vs Greece Golden Visa: A 2026 Reality Check

 The 60-second answer

 Portugal's "five-year passport" pitch is over.
 On April 1, 2026, Parliament approved the revised Nationality Law extending naturalisation from five years to ten years for most non-EU nationals (seven for EU and CPLP citizens).
-The law is now with the President for signature.
+The law was promulgated on 3 May 2026, published as Lei Orgânica 1/2026, and entered into force on 19 May 2026.

 Side-by-side: the comparison table other sites won't publish